treyhakanson/m3/README.md

 2. `/schedules`: Schedules for each team in the tournament
 3. `/boxscores`: Boxscores from every regular season (and conference tournament) game played by each of the tournament teams
 4. `/matchups`: CSVs of the round one matchups for each side of the bracket
-5. `/misc-data`: Some additional miscellaneous data files I found on SR CBB I thought were worth including
+5. `/misc-data`: Some additional random miscellaneous data files I found on SR CBB I thought were worth including.
+May be empty depending on the year.

+Note that the top level folders contain only the most recent year's data; look in the `archive` folder for data from previous years.

 Note that some rosters are unavailable for lower-tier teams (from schedules, the roster's of all teams in the tournament are available).